nokhei/bigfivetest/README.md

 - Chart.js: This library is used to create dynamic radar charts that visually represent the results of the personality test.
 - jsPDF: This library is used to generate downloadable PDFs, providing users with a convenient way to save their results.
 - Html2canvas: This library captures the content of the webpage, converts it into a canvas element and places it in the PDF, allowing users to take screenshots of the results.
-- Three.js: This library is used for rendering the 3D heart animation in the footer, adding an engaging and interactive visual element to the site.
+- Three.js: This library is used for rendering the 3D heart animations, adding engaging and interactive visual elements to the site.

 ---